Comment: Five ways to save Sky TV

 In the year to June, Sky had revenue of $39.0m from ads run on its pay TV channels (plus another $18.0m from its free-to-air Prime) representing just 4.6 per cent of its total revenue of $839.7m.

-And there are indications it costs a lot to get that ad revenue in the door.
+And there are indications it costs a lot to get that ad revenue in the door, so the net profit from advertising is probably tiny.
 Sky has a small army of salespeople and in its annual report it says "Other costs [of $50.7m] mainly include advertising costs and the overhead costs relating to corporate management."

 By all means, keep advertising on Prime, but cull it from Sky's own channels to make them more attractive against the ad-heavy free-to-air competition and the ad-free Netflix.